-The purpose of the statement is to provide transparency with regard to the Council's approach to setting the pay of its employees (excluding those working in local authority schools) by identifying the methods by which salaries of all employees are determined.
-This requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement for each financial year detailing:

-- The Council's policies towards all aspects and elements of the remuneration of its Officers and Chief Officers are included within Appendices A to M of this Pay policy Statement; - The approach to the publication of, and access to, information relating to all aspects of the remuneration of Chief Officers; - The Council's policy on the remuneration of its lowest paid employees; - The relationship between the remuneration of its Chief Officers and other employees.

-This is Carmarthenshire County Council's seventh annual Pay Policy Statement.
-This Statement covers the period 1st April 2018 to 31st March 2019.

-Once approved by the full Council, this policy statement will supersede the 2017/2018 Pay Policy Statement, and will be subject to review in accordance with the relevant legislation prevailing at that time.
+- 3.1.
+The purpose of the statement is to provide transparency regarding the Council's approach to setting the pay of its employees (excluding Teachers) by identifying the methods by which salaries of all employees are determined.
+This requires English and Welsh Local Authorities to produce and publish a Pay Policy Statement for each financial year detailing: - The Council's policies for all aspects and elements of the remuneration of its Officers and Chief Officers, which are included within Appendices A to M of this Pay Policy Statement. - The approach to the publication of, and access to, information relating to all aspects of the remuneration of Chief Officers. - The Council's policy on the remuneration of its lowest paid employees. - The relationship between the remuneration of its Chief Officers and other employees. - 3.2.
+This is Carmarthenshire County Council's tenth annual Pay Policy Statement and covers the period 1st April 2021 to 31st March 2022. - 3.3.
+Once approved by the full Council, this policy statement will supersede the 2020/2021 Pay Policy Statement and will be subject to review in accordance with the relevant legislation prevailing at that time.